jschoone/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 It could work on either a gRPC or HTTP Connect mechanism.
 If the former it would exposes a gRPC interface to KAS to provide connectivity service.
 If the latter it would use standard HTTP Connect.
-Formerly known the the Network Proxy Server.
+Formerly known as the Network Proxy Server.
 - **Konnectivity Agent** A proxy agent which runs in the node network for establishing the tunnel.
 Formerly known as the Network Proxy Agent.